UCSD-ECE16/ece16sp2020-ajito44/LABREPORT2.md

 >A.digitalWrite can either only be HIGH(full voltage) or LOW(zero voltage).
 There is no in between for it.

 ## Challenge 5: Gesture Detection
+>In this challenge, I used the accelerometer again but instead of using just the z axis, I got to use all three axes.
+For this challenge, I had to find the threshholds for each axis.
+To find the threshold, I used a value that was between the resting value and value when it was tapped.
+We then made a code function to make sure a tap is being detected and if it is, it will show the current count on the OLED.
+My serial plotter did not work when my code included all axes and the words so I had to plot each axis one by one.

 >Q. What are some different approaches you tried and why?
 What are some situations where you noticed your detection algorithm did not work well?